8shashank/dropbox_clone/REVIEW.md

 The review includes the following jobs:
-   Suggests codes to conduct "compare content feature" Suggest a method to improve the efficiency for onIgnoreList function.
+   Suggests codes to conduct "compare content feature" Suggest improve the onIgnoreList function.

 ### Issues

+	- onIgnoreList function uses Stream to read, which causes an issue because:
+		When onIgnoreList ends, it will return ignore (sync function behavior) ReadStream will act in async, and on("end"), it cannot "return" but has to use callback.